Constitution of Pakistan: 1970 constitutional crisis

 Such an announcement led the PPP to demand the removal of the National Assembly session, or the opening session to be postponed.
 The PPP threatened to stage a large scale general strike all over the country.
 Under pressure by the PPP, President Yahya postponed the National Assembly session on 25 March which came as a shattering disillusionment to the AL and their supporters throughout East Pakistan.
-It was seen as a betrayal and as proof of the authorities of the Pakistan to deny them the fruits of their electoral victory.
+It was seen as a betrayal and as proof of the authorities of Pakistan to deny them the fruits of their electoral victory.
 This resulted in the outbreak of violence in East Pakistan.
-The Awami League launched a non-co-operation movement as they virtually controlled the entire province.
+The Awami League launched a non-cooperation movement as they virtually controlled the entire province.
 Due to disturbances in East Pakistan, no National Assembly session was called and the military moved into East Pakistan and executed Operation Searchlight.
 The civil disobedience movement turned into an armed liberation movement backed by India.

-With India successfully intervening in the conflict, the Pakistan military surrendered to the Indian military and almost 45,000 military personnel were taken as prisoners of war on 16 December 1971.
-Demoralized, gaining notoriety in the country, and finding himself unable to control the situation, President Yahya ultimately handed over the national power to the PPP, of which Zulfikar Ali Bhutto was sworn in on 20 December 1971 as President and as the (first civilian) Chief Martial Law Administrator.
+With India successfully intervening in the conflict, the Pakistan military surrendered to the Indian military and almost 93,000 military personnel were taken as prisoners of war on 16 December 1971.
+Demoralized, gaining notoriety in the country, and finding himself unable to control the situation, President Yahya ultimately handed over the national power to the PPP, whose leader Zulfikar Ali Bhutto was sworn in on 20 December 1971 as President and as the (first civilian) Chief Martial Law Administrator.